Luciano Leilua

-He previously played for the St. George Illawarra Dragons and Wests Tigers in the National Rugby League.
+He previously played for the North Queensland Cowboys and Wests Tigers in the NRL.

 Background

 Leilua was born in Camperdown, New South Wales, Australia, and is of Samoan descent.
 He is the younger brother of former NRL player Joseph Leilua.

 Leilua played his junior rugby league for Hurstville United, before being signed by the St. George Illawarra Dragons.

 Playing career

 Early career

 From 2014 to 2016, Leilua played for the St. George Illawarra Dragons' NYC team.
-On 25 July 2014, he re-signed with the Dragons on a 2-year contract until the end of 2016.
+On 25 July 2014, he re-signed with St. George Illawarra on a two-year contract until the end of 2016.
 In November and December 2014, he played for the Australian Schoolboys.

 2016

-In Round 22 of the 2016 NRL season, Leilua made his NRL debut for the Dragons against the Brisbane Broncos.
+In round 22 of the 2016 NRL season, Leilua made his NRL debut for St. George Illawarra against the Brisbane Broncos.
 In September, he was named at second-row in the 2016 NYC Team of the Year.

 2018

-Leilua made 16 appearances for St George in the 2018 NRL season as the club reached the finals after finishing 7th on the table.
-In week one, Leilua scored a try as St George defeated Brisbane 48-18 in an upset victory at Suncorp Stadium.
-The following week, Leilua played in St George's 13-12 elimination final loss against South Sydney.
+Leilua made 16 appearances for St. George in the 2018 NRL season as the club reached the finals after finishing 7th on the table.
+In week one, Leilua scored a try as St. George defeated Brisbane 48-18 in an upset victory at Suncorp Stadium.
+The following week, Leilua played in St. George's 13-12 elimination final loss against South Sydney.